-If you would rather use a pre-mixed chalk paint, I would recommend trying Annie Sloan chalk paint.
+If you would rather use a pre-mixed chalk paint, there are two that I love.
+The first is Annie Sloan chalk paint.
 She has such a lovely color palette and I have used several of her colors and love every single one.
 You can see if there is a stockist near you here.
-There are several other chalk-type paint brands on the market that others have found much success with, but I haven’t tried any that I liked better.
-(If anyone out there has had good luck with a different brand, please share in the comments!)

 Buy a Quality Brush

 Now you need a good quality paint brush.
 I use a 2″ Angle Purdy Paint Brush: